vshelvankar/jodicloud_samples/README.md

-Acknowledge : thanks to the support from Viany in adding the features while building the project
+Acknowledgements  : thanks to the support from Viany in adding the features while building the project